OmarAglan/ArbSh/docs/BAA_INTEGRATION.md

 ## Conclusion

-The Simple Shell project is a crucial component of the Baa language ecosystem, providing the terminal environment necessary for proper Arabic language support.
-By continuing development according to this integration plan, we will ensure that Baa has a solid foundation for growth as a fully-featured programming language with first-class Arabic support.
+The ArbSh project is a crucial component of the Baa language ecosystem, providing the terminal environment necessary for proper Arabic language support.
+By continuing development according to this integration plan, both projects will benefit from improved functionality and user experience.